 [WS-Discovery]

+Terminology

+Compact Signature

+A WS-Discovery Compact Signature [WS-Discovery] is evidence of authenticity of the unencrypted contents of a WS-Discovery message.
+The Compact Signature is included inside the unencrypted message.

+Secure Channel

+A Secure Channel is a point-to-point transport-level TLS connection established between a CLIENT and a SERVICE.
+Messages transmitted through a Secure Channel receive some security protection, but that protection does not extend beyond the CLIENT and SERVICE that established the channel.

 Model

-The security profile defined in this section has two parts: optional message-level signatures for UDP WS-Discovery traffic, and mandatory connection-level encryption for metadata and control traffic.
+The security profile defined in this section has two parts: optional message-level signatures for UDP WS-Discovery traffic, and mandatory transport-level encryption for metadata and control traffic.

-WS-Discovery Compact Signatures allow a CLIENT to verify the integrity and authenticate the originator of multicast or unicast WS-Discovery messages.
-This provides CLIENTs with a way to identify WS-Discovery traffic that was generated by a DEVICE with a specific cryptographic credential.
+WS-Discovery Compact Signatures allow a CLIENT to verify the integrity of multicast or unicast WS-Discovery messages, and to identify WS-Discovery traffic that was signed by a DEVICE with a specific cryptographic credential.

-TLS is used to establish a Secure Channel between a CLIENT and a DEVICE, and provides a mechanism for each participant to authenticate the identity of the other, and to verify the integrity of the exchanged messages.
-It also provides confidentiality for all messages sent between the CLIENT and the DEVICE.
+TLS is used to establish a point-to-point Secure Channel between a CLIENT and a DEVICE, and provides a mechanism for each participant to authenticate the identity of the other, and to verify the integrity of the exchanged messages.
+It also provides confidentiality for all messages sent in the Secure Channel established between the CLIENT and the DEVICE.

+A DEVICE uses an x.509.v3 certificate as its credential, and it uses this credential to sign WS-Discovery messages and to establish TLS connections.
+A DEVICE may require CLIENT authentication in the form of x.509.v3 certificates negotiated in the TLS connection, or username/password credentials communicated through HTTP Authentication after the TLS connection is established.

-A DEVICE and its HOSTED SERVICEs use TLS to secure their HTTP traffic.
+A DEVICE uses TLS to secure its HTTP traffic, and HOSTED SERVICES may also use TLS to secure their HTTP traffic.
 A DEVICE may use a physical HTTPS address, or a logical address and HTTPS xAddrs.
 If a DEVICE and its HOSTED SERVICEs are all reachable at the same address and port, a CLIENT and DEVICE may reuse a TLS connection for multiple operations.

-A DEVICE uses an x.509.v3 certificate as its credential, and it uses this credential to sign WS-Discovery messages and to establish TLS connections.
-A DEVICE may require CLIENT authentication in the form of x.509.v3 certificates negotiated in the TLS connection, or username/password credentials communicated through HTTP Authentication after the TLS connection is established.

 The organization of CLIENT and DEVICE credentials, mechanism for provisioning them, and criteria for distinguishing valid and invalid credentials is out of scope of this profile.